c-blake/cligen/README.md

    always using parseopt2.
 Can roll own more traditionally Unix-y backend.
 Can infer that only bool options can not expect arguments, and can be combined like "ls -lt" while non-bool options require vals and need no :|= separator.

+ - We can relax catching positionals in seq[string] to seq[T] for any T that argParse/argHelp can deal with.
+Can pass argParse key=""|nil to distinguish.
+   But better user error msgs might come from new argParse with int "key" param.

  - It might be nice to provide control over what dialect is used to translate "multiWord" parameter idents command syntax ("--multi-word", --multi_word,..)